 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Block, Atlassian, PLDT, and Global Payments and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Block, Inc. (NYSE: SQ), Atlassian Corporation Plc (NASDAQ: TEAM), PLDT Inc. (NYSE: PHI), and Global Payments, Inc. (NYSE: GPN).
+NEW YORK, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Block, Inc. SQ, Atlassian Corporation Plc TEAM, PLDT Inc. PHI, and Global Payments, Inc. GPN.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 4, 2021 - April 4, 2022 (including all former shareholders of Afterpay securities who acquired unregistered Block, Inc. Class A common stock (and/or corresponding SQ CHESS Depository Interests ("CDI")) ("Block Shares" or "Square Securities") in direct exchange for Afterpay shares pursuant to Block's January 31, 2022 acquisition and stock-for-stock merger with Afterpay)